On the growth of torsion in the cohomology of some arithmetic groups of $\mathbb{Q}$-rank one: Cusp degeneration of analytic torsion

 where $\eth_{\fc,0}$ is the operator corresponding to $\eth_{\fc}$ on each copy of $X$ in $M\setminus \pa \bX$. \end{lemma} We deduce from this lemma and Theorem~\ref{ucr.1} that the eigenspaces associated to small eigenvalues are cohomological, that is, all the small eigenvalues are zero.
 As in \cite{MR1}, this allows us to apply \cite[Corollary~11.3]{ARS1}.
 However, one important hypothesis in this corollary is that the base $S_{\eta}$ of the fiber bundle $\phi_{\eta}: Y_{\eta}\to S_{\eta}$ has to be even dimensional to ensure that some terms in the short time asymptotic expansion of the trace of the heat kernel vanish.
 Our setting, in the other hand, is very special within the framework considered in \cite[Theorem~11.2]{ARS1}.
 This will allow us to establish directly the vanishing of the these terms in the asymptotic expansion of the trace of the heat kernel without assuming that $S_{\eta}$ is even dimensional.

 The first useful special feature of our setting is that the family of metric $g_{\fc,\epsilon}$ is not just asymptotic to the model \eqref{model.1}.
 It is in fact exactly given by \eqref{model.1} for $\rho=\sqrt{x^2+\epsilon^2}$ sufficiently small.
-Moreover, as already observed, the fiber bundle $\phi_{\eta}: Y_{\eta}\to S_{\eta}$ is locally trivial for the natural connection induced by the metric, so it has trivial curvature and second fundamental form in the sense of \cite{BGV}.
+Moreover, as already observed, the fiber bundle $\phi_{\eta}: Y_{\eta}\to S_{\eta}$ has trivial curvature in the sense of \cite{BGV}.
 Consequently, there is no curvature term in the asymptotic model \eqref{dec.2} of the corresponding Hodge-deRham operator in the limit $\rho\to 0$ and this operator is in fact exactly given by \eqref{dec.2} in a small region near $\rho=0$.

 To study the asymptotic behavior of the heat kernel near $\rho=0$ in the limit $t\to 0$, this means that we can use the model operator \eqref{model.2}, namely

 seen as defined on $Y_{\eta}\times \bbR_x$ for $\epsilon$ small.
 Since $\eth_{S_{\eta}}$ commutes with $W$ and anti-commutes with $\eth_{Y_{\eta}/S_{\eta}}$, we see that